How to help building managers to permanently reduce energy consumption when they have no specific professional skills in this area?

 The building manager (or the head of the organisation in a public building) has a vital role to play here.
 The key is to turn raw data reflecting energy consumption (which typically only reaches specialists) into tangible information that anyone can instantly understand, and to encourage building occupants to adopt smart behaviour patterns, in their everyday lives and jobs, as a habit.

-The business opportunities for the stakeholders
+The business opportunities

 Today, many building managers and organisation heads working for Paris City Council have no information about their building’s consumption or how it is evolving over time, or direct incentives to reduce that consumption.
 The leads at this point include extracting and displaying consumption figures in a way that non-specialists will readily understand, and tailoring information to each specific situation: